 Classics and Philosophy Joint Program

-Applicants for the Classics Track of the Joint Program must satisfy the general requirements for admission to the Classical Philology Graduate Program, in addition to the requirements of the Classics Track of the Joint Program.
-The Program is overseen by an Interdepartmental Committee currently consisting of Professors Susanne Bobzien, Verity Harte, and Barbara Sattler, together with the Director of Graduate Studies for Philosophy and the Director of Graduate Studies for Classics.
+Applicants for the Classics Track of the Classics and Philosophy Program must satisfy the general standards for admission to the Classical Philology Graduate Program, in addition to the standards of the Classics Track of the Joint Program.
+The Program is overseen by an Interdepartmental Committee consisting of: Professors David Charles, Verity Harte, and Brad Inwood, as well as the Director of Graduate Studies for Classics and the Director of Graduate Studies for Philosophy.

-- (1) Proficiency sight translation examinations in Greek and Latin (these are taken before the beginning of the first term and at the beginning of the second year in residence) are given to assess the student's progress in both languages.
+- (1) Diagnostic sight translations in Greek and Latin (these are taken at the beginning of the first and third terms and are given to assess the student’s proficiency and progress in both languages).